julianjca/juliancanderson.com/content/blog/bookshelf/index.md

 ---

 ## Currently reading
+- The Making of Prince of Persia
+- The Dark Forest
+- Why The West Rule for Now
-- The Power Broker
+- The Acent of Money
-- Snow Crash
+- Master of the Senate (Lyndon Johnson Biography #3)
 - Antifragile
-- Why Nations Fail
-- Range
-- Elephant in the Brain
-- 7 Powers
-- The Fish That Ate the Whale

 ## Read
 - Surely You're Joking, Mr. Feynman! `5/5`